-More importantly, nothing legally binding has taken place.
-In years gone by there were laws which protected cohabiting couples rights, but these were abolished in the early 17 days couples who cohabit are not considered ‘common law spouses’, this is an urban myth and they simply live together as partners with very few rights in law.
+More importantly, nothing legally binding has taken place, unlike in a marriage.
+Couples who cohabit are not considered ‘common law spouses’, this is an urban myth and they simply live together as partners with very few rights in law.

-If you enter into a cohabiting relationship, i.e. you live with your partner then for that reason it is essential to draw up a cohabitation agreement with your partner.
+If you enter into a cohabiting relationship, i.e. you live with your partner then for that reason it is now more than ever, essential to draw up a cohabitation agreement with your partner.

 The number of cohabiting couples has doubled since the 1990s, yet research shows that 1 in 4 people don’t understand that they have no rights.

-Cohabitation agreements can be lawfully binding if both parties get it seen to by a lawyer and know what they are agreeing to.
+Cohabitation agreements can be lawfully binding if both parties get it deal with by a lawyer and know what they are agreeing to.

 They could protect joint assets and give you and your partner some protection if you split.